 Choosing a Fruit Tree

 Regardless of the type of fruit tree you are planting, there are two different buying options: bare-root and container-grown trees.
+Bare-root trees come with nothing but a bag protecting the roots, while container-grown trees come in a pot.
 They both have their advantages and disadvantages that should be considered when you’re looking to purchase a tree or trees.

 Option 1: Bare-Root